demisto/content/Packs/Core/Playbooks/playbook-Unsigned_and_unpopular_process_performed_an_injection_README.md

 - Unsigned and unpopular process performed injection into svchost.exe

-### Steps
+### Logical Flow

 #### 1. Retrieve Alerts from Case
 - Retrieve all alerts associated with the case.

 #### 2. Check for Agent Prevention Rule
-- Search if an agent prevention rule was triggered during the alert.
+- Check if an agent prevention rule was triggered during the alert.

   ##### 2a.
 Block Mode
   - If the agent rule was triggered and set to **block mode**, proceed directly to endpoint isolation.

   ##### 2b.
 Report Mode
-  - If the agent rule was triggered but set to **report mode**, display a message suggesting the customer change the rule to **prevent mode** for future alerts.
+  - If the agent rule was triggered and set to **report mode**, display a message suggesting the customer change the rule to **prevent mode** for future alerts.

   ##### 2c.
 No Agent Rule Triggered
   - If no agent prevention rule was triggered, continue to the following checks.